Paklock/HackRF1/Dissecting-the-Temperature-logger.md

 ## Testing the Temperature graph

-For our tests, we bypass the ºC conversion functionality in order to watch the **raw decimal value** being returned by the MAX2837 On-Chip Digital Temperature Sensor.
+For my tests, I bypassed the ºC conversion functionality in order to watch the **raw decimal value** being returned by the MAX2837 On-Chip Digital Temperature Sensor.
+My test room temperature is about 22ºC

 ### First test
-With our Portapack on, in iddle mode, the sensor **returns a value of 9** .
-If converted into ºC, such value should correspond to a temperature of about 0 / 1 ºC, which **seems to be wrong** (test room temperature is about 20ºC, and Portapack aluminium case is at about 26.7ºC).
+Portapack is on, in iddle mode and the sensor **returns a value of 9** .
+If converted into ºC, such value should correspond to a temperature of about 0 / 1 ºC, which **seems to be wrong**.
+Portapack aluminium case is at about 26.7ºC.

 ### Second test
 I placed my Portapack in transmit mode, loop-playing a random earlier captured radio sample for about 30 minutes.
 The exterior aluminium case is at about 31.4ºC.